ivision-research/inzure/QUERY_STRINGS.md

 ## Tooling

 If you use the included `inzure` binary, the `inzure search` command allows for querying with Inzure Query Strings.
-It also has autocomplete functionality (mosted tested in `zsh`, but the `bash` ones seem to work too) which can help remember fields to use.
+It also has autocomplete functionality (mostly tested in `zsh`, but the `bash` ones seem to work too) which can help remember fields to use.